ngx-archive/nginx-extras-docs/docs/lua/worker-events.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](modules/lua.md) is installed.

-This document describes lua-resty-worker-events [v2.0.0](https://github.com/Kong/lua-resty-worker-events/releases/tag/2.0.0){target=_blank} released on Sep 17 2020.
+This document describes lua-resty-worker-events [v2.0.1](https://github.com/Kong/lua-resty-worker-events/releases/tag/2.0.1){target=_blank} released on Jun 28 2021.

 <hr />
 ## lua-resty-worker-events